 The center is located on about 90 acres of woodland on the side of East Mountain State Forest in the town of Gt.
 Barrington, Massachusetts in the midst of the beautiful Berkshire Mountains.
 Part of the land was leveled by the tornado of 1995 opening views to the east.
 There are paths and logging trails and many places to walk or sit in quiet and contemplation.

 The center is open to any serious seeker regardless of faith tradition, race, gender, nationality or sexual orientation.

 Individual Retreats are the primary activity at the retreat center.
 If desired we provide guidance for your time here.
 We urge people to be in retreat for a minimum of 2 days and ordinarily two weeks would be the longest stay.
-However, special arrangements can be made for longer stays if someone is pursuing a recognized training or discipline requiring the extended period.--Please do not plan to arrive for your retreat on Tuesday or Wednesday.
+However, special arrangements can be made for longer stays if someone is pursuing a recognized training or discipline requiring the extended period.

 30 day Ignatian retreats can be arranged.